sderosiaux/every-single-day-i-tldr/README.md

 - I'm writing articles on my [blog](https://www.sderosiaux.com/) about these topics.

+# 17-12-2024

+- https://www.dataengineeringweekly.com/p/the-state-of-data-engineering-in The State of Data Engineering in 2024: Key Insights and Trends

 # 16-12-2024

 - https://thealliance.ai/blog/the-state-of-open-source-trust The State of Open Source AI Trust and Safety - End of 2024 Edition